-This applied research project correlated measured shear-wave velocities with the condition of rock above dissolution voids, targeting the stress as approximated from the shear-wave velocity of the overburden.
-Shear-wave velocities were estimated during this study using passive surface wave methods with data acquired along two profiles located on or near two key abandoned brine production wells.
-Multichannel analysis of surface waves (MASW) was used to estimate the shear-wave velocity, loosely map stratigraphic contacts above the top of the "three finger" dolomite, and evaluate the relative difference in the rock above possible salt jugs associated with the wells compared to rocks above undisturbed salt.
-Comparison of shear-wave velocity profiles over time (time lapse) was used to provide insight into void dynamics and overburden stability.
+This applied research project correlated measured shear-wave velocities with the characteristics of rock above dissolution voids, targeting the stress regime as approximated from the shear-wave velocity of the overburden.
+Shear-wave velocities were estimated during this study using passive surface-wave methods with data acquired over abandoned brine production wells along three profiles using train traffic as the uncontrolled source.
+Multichannel analysis of surface waves (MASW) was used to estimate the shear-wave velocity, loosely map stratigraphic contacts above the top of the dolomite unit well know as a shallow marker bed in this area ("three finger"), and to evaluate the relative difference in the rock above possible salt jugs associated with the wells compared to rocks above undisturbed salt.
+Five wells were targeted during seismic investigations in 2012 and 2015.
+Comparison of shear-wave velocity profiles over time (time lapse) was used to provide insight into void dynamics and overburden stability at wells where past data were acquired over these wells.

-Passive MASW profiles were acquired near the Irsik & Doll grain elevator, along William Street, and south of the BNSF Railroad in Hutchinson, Kansas, in 2015.
-In total, five lines and a 2-D grid of receivers were positioned over wells 2A, 4A, 4B, 6B, 7A, 7B, 52, 53, 59, and 60.
-Continuous sampling was utilized to record and allow for evaluation of all available sources of passive source energy, ensuring optimal source orientation and surface wave characteristics for each line.
-Surface waves with frequencies as low as 4 hertz (Hz) were recorded with an average depth of investigation 55 meters (m), and in some places exceeding 80 m, successfully sampling deep beneath the bedrock surface at a depth of around 20 m.
+Passive MASW profiles were acquired during one night of data collection near the Irsik & Doll grain elevator, William Street, and south of the BNSF railroad in Hutchinson, Kansas, on June 22, 2015.
+A 2-D monitoring grid and three seismic lines were positioned over key wells.
+Continuous sampling was utilized to record and allow for evaluation of all available sources of passive source energy, ensuring optimal source orientation and surface-wave characteristics for each line.
+Surface waves with frequencies as low as 4 hertz (Hz) were recorded with an average depth of investigation of 55 meters (m), and in some places exceeding 60 m, successfully sampling around 20 m below the bedrock contact.

-With shear-wave velocity being a function of shear modulus and density, and shear modulus the ratio of stress over strain, it is possible to estimate relative stress of overburden rocks (shear modulus) by shear velocity values.
-Local increases in shear velocity without changes in lithology can be equated to increased stress associated with overburden roof load over dissolution jugs.
-Relative shear velocity lows may be associated with collapse features whose vertical movement has been arrested by bulking, reduced stress to within roof rock strength, or changes in strength due to geologic features related to natural variation in deposition or erosion.
+With shear-wave velocity being a function of shear modulus and density, and the shear modulus being the ratio of stress over strain, it is possible to estimate relative stress in overburden rocks (shear modulus) by measured shear velocity values.
+Local increases in shear velocity independent of lithology can reasonably be equated to increased stress in overburden roof load over dissolution jugs.
+Relative shear velocity lows may be associated with rock failure and collapse features whose vertical movement has been arrested by bulking, or changes in material properties due to natural variation in deposition or erosion.